opstower-ai/llm-opstower/README.md

 ## Installation

-Installed as a plugin for [LLM](https://llm.datasette.io/), A CLI utility and Python library for interacting with Large Language Models.
+Installed as a plugin for [LLM](https://llm.datasette.io/), A CLI utility for interacting with LLMs.

 Install `llm` if you haven't yet: